 Which is the best option?

 You can get around Santiago conveniently on foot.
 Nevertheless, depending on the number of journeys you want to make on public transport, you may want to buy a bus pass, given that the discount means each journey costs only €0.60.
 How much does transport cost?

 A one-way bus ticket costs €1 and are purchased directly from the driver, so it's advisable to carry the exact amount, or at least some coins to make it easier to change.
 You can also buy bus passes for 10, 20 and 30 journeys.
 To purchase one of these passes, besides the amount to be paid, you also have to pay a €3 deposit, refundable on return of the card.

 Other ways of getting around

 The Tourist Train takes you on a 45-minute trip around the sightseeing area.
 It costs €6 (€4 for children between 4 and 12), departs from the Praza do Obradoiro square and runs every day except in the low season, when there is only a weekend service.
-If you enjoy cycling, you can also rent a bike by the day or by the hour and pedal around the city; you can hire a guide for the excursion.
 For more information:

 Santiago Tourist Board (www.santiagoturismo.com)